- Key Takeaways

 1. Use Best-Practice Layout Techniques

 I can’t believe I need to say this in 2015 but don’t use inline styles or tables for layout!
 An inline style will affect layout as the HTML is downloaded and trigger an additional reflow.
 Tables are expensive because the parser requires more than one pass to calculate cell dimensions.
-Using table-layout: fixed can help when presenting tabular data since column widths are based on the header row content.
-Using flexbox for your main page layout can also have a performance hit because the position and dimensions of flex items can change as the HTML is downloaded.
+Usingtable-layout: fixed

 2. Minimize the Number of CSS Rules

 Slightly trickier — reduce the size of your DOM tree and the number of elements in each branch.
 The smaller and shallower your document, the quicker it can be reflowed.
-It may be possible to remove unnecessary wrapper elements if you’re not supporting older browsers.
+It may be possible to remove unnecessary wrapper elements if you’re not supporting older browsers.4.
+Update Classes Low in the DOM Tree

 Make class changes on elements as low in the DOM tree as possible (i.e. elements that don’t have multiple deeply nested children).
 This can limit the scope of the reflow to as few nodes as necessary.
-In essence, only apply class changes to parent nodes such as wrappers if the effect on nested children is minimal.
+In essence, only apply class changes to parent nodes such as wrappers if the effect on nested children is minimal.5.
+Remove Complex Animations From the Flow

-Ensure animations apply to a single element by removing them from the document flow with position: absolute;
+Ensure animations apply to a single element by removing them from the document flow withposition: absolute;

-or position: fixed;.
+.
 This permits the dimensions and position to be modified without affecting other elements in the document.

 6. Modify Hidden Elements

-Elements hidden with display: none; will not cause a repaint or reflow when they are changed.
+will not cause a repaint or reflow when they are changed.
 If practical, make changes to the element before making it visible.

 7. Update Elements in Batch